-For calibration purposes, use of the AUTO SAMPLE mode is recommended.
+For calibration purposes, use of AUTO SAMPLE mode is recommended.

-Advance the reverse shade cursor using the ARROW keys to highlight AUTO SAMPLE.
+- Access the MAIN MENU by pressing the MENU key. - Advance the reverse shade cursor using the ARROW keys to highlight AUTO SAMPLE. - Press the ENTER key to select the highlighted menu option.